 Architect: Pete Dye

 Course Features: 18 holes over 6,647 yards with a par of 72 for the gold tee

 Rated the top golf course in San Diego County six consecutive years by the Zagat Survey [since 2003], Maderas Golf Club offers beauty and challenge as it meanders through the rugged terroir of North San Diego’s inland hill country; to the golfer’s surprise, the course itself winds through cliffs, rock outcroppings, creeks and forests over the span of 3.7 miles.
 Former PGA Tour player Johnny Miller, along with acclaimed landscape architect Robert Muir Graves, designed the course for both quality and difficulty; as one review boasted, the course is ‘a great test of golf.’

-The Maderas Golf Academy – providing instruction by Chris Mayson, Skip Van Matre and John Darling, PGA – hosts a 25-station driving range and short game facility with several greenside and fairway bunkers.
-Use of the range and practice facility is complimentary before a paid round of golf.
+The Maderas Golf Academy – providing instruction by Chris Mayson, Skip Van Matre, and John Darling, PGA – hosts a 25-station driving range and short-game facility with several greenside and fairway bunkers.
+The use of the range and practice facility is complimentary before a paid round of golf.
 Club fitting is also service offered, helping golfers improve their game and overall confidence in their swing.
 More information maderasgolf.com

 1. Torrey Pines Golf Club

 Location: 11480 N. Torrey Pines Road, La Jolla

 Architect: William P. Bell and William F. Bell in 1957; Rees Jones remodeled the South Course in 2001 Director of Golf & Head Golf Pro: Joe DeBock, PGA

 Course Features: South Course – 18 holes over 7,607 yards with a par of 72; North Course – 18 holes over 6,647 yards with a par of 72